FAQ - Financial Aid

 Can financial aid information be released to my parents/guardians/spouse?

-In accordance with the Family Education Right and Privacy Act (FERPA), we are not allowed to release your restricted information to anyone but you, unless you have completed a Student Information Release Form.
-You must have the form notarized.
+In accordance with the Family Education Right and Privacy Act (FERPA), we are not allowed to release your restricted information to anyone but you, unless you have completed the FERPA/Student Information Release form on Campus Connection by completing these steps.
 The form does not allow parents to make changes to your award.

 What's the difference between the subsidized and unsubsidized Direct Loans?